 Amount: Up to $50,000 for sub-districts or $150,000 for multi-districts; 3 to 1 matching grants.

 Application: Due 90 days prior to the Lions Quest Advisory meeting – mid-May (for August approval) or mid-October (for January approval).

 Purpose: To expand existing Lions Quest programs.
 The grants help expand coverage of Lions Quest in multiple, single, or sub-districts where the program is active but not reaching a considerable number of schools, or to implement a pilot of the Lions Quest program not yet available in that county or district.
-Essentially, the Core 4 grant will enable Lions to greatly expand the reach of Lions Quest, to “fill-in-the-gap” in areas where the program is needed but not yet available.
+Essentially, this grant will enable Lions to greatly expand the reach of Lions Quest, to “fill-in-the-gap” in areas where the program is needed but not yet available.
 Funds may be used to:

 - Train teachers and trainers

-- Purchase textbook materials
+- Purchase or print Lions Quest curriculum materials

 Note: The LCIF grant is not intended to fund existing Lions Quest activity, so any clubs currently financing the program should continue to do so.